 One of the questions that seems to keep cropping up is related to the Husky’s coat and usually, this is asked prior to actually getting one but if you have one and suddenly notice your house has a thick layer of fur all over it, it can be a bit of an annoyance!

-Why is your Siberian Husky losing hair?
-Your Husky is losing their hair as they are genetically designed to shed their undercoat once or twice a year, depending on where you live.
+The Siberian Husky will lose their hair as they are genetically designed to shed their undercoat once or twice a year, depending on where you live.
 The Husky’s coat will shed most of the year but (usually) twice a year their coat will blow (come out in clumps) and will re-grow either thinner or thicker, depending on what time of year it is.

 The main reason why your Husky is losing hair